 NC Solar Incentives in 2026

-The 30% federal solar credit expired in 2025.
-Here's what NC homeowners can claim now: Duke Energy PowerPair, the NC sales tax exemption, and more.
+The federal residential solar credit expired in 2025.
+Here's what NC homeowners should verify now: Duke Energy PowerPair, NC tax provisions, net metering, and Energy Saver NC.

 Published · Verified